aankitroy/analytics-platform/README.md

-# Analytics Platform - Airflow Setup
+# Data Pipeline Platform - Airflow Setup

 This repository contains the configuration for running Apache Airflow with external PostgreSQL and Redis services.